Ashish-2804/Text-SQL-LLM-Application/README.md

 ## TEXT TO SQL LLM APPLICATION ##

-Its a LLM application that interact with the SQL database and retrieve information throught prompts
+Its a LLM application that interact with the SQL database and retrieve information through prompts

 The design architecture include Sqllite database, GEMINI Generative AI, Streamlit